-The WIC Program provides both nutritious foods and nutrition education to our participants.
-New foods added this year were yogurts, cheeses and increased values of fruits and vegetables.
-In 2021 our average caseload, or number of individuals receiving food benefits, was 645 per month.
-We served about 135 women, 195 infants and 315 children each month.
-Everyone receives nutrition education on a quarterly basis, which came to approximately 198 nutrition education contacts per month.
-Many of these education sessions are geared toward the participant's own desired health outcome.
+In 2022 our average caseload, or number of individuals receiving food benefits, was 603 per month.
+We served about 125 women, 133 infants, and 345 children each month.
+Everyone received nutrition education on a quarterly basis, which came to 208 nutrition education contacts per month.
+Many of these education sessions are geared toward the participant's own desired health outcome, and are provided by two registered dietitian nutritionists.